 Show you’re still capable

 Actions speak louder than words, so if you make a mistake, show your boss that you are capable of handling tasks, whether big or small.

 Rebuild your manager’s trust by taking on projects to help rebuild that trust.
 Start with easy projects and work your way back to the level you were at.
 Small moves go a long way and before you know it your boss will have forgotten about that mistake.

 Don’t label yourself

 You aren’t the first and most definitely won’t be the last.
 Know that mistakes will happen and be careful to not blur the lines of being someone who always makes mistakes.

 Related: 6 Ways to Advance Your Career

 Your job should be taken seriously; it’s your livelihood and source of income.
-So, when a work mistake is made it’s not great to dwell on the mistake.
+But don’t dwell on work mistakes.
 You’re human and your colleagues can understand the daily stress employment can put on a person.

 Check out our Facebook page and engage with fellow CGS members.
-Also, like and comment on our Instagram posts and stories we love hearing from you all.
-Lastly, don’t forget our Twitter account, all accounts can be found @citygirlsavings.
+Also, like and comment on our Instagram posts and stories—we love hearing from you all.
+Lastly, don’t forget our Twitter account @citygirlsavings.